#anticipate : The Middle East’s Global Tripwire : wired for shock !

 Interpretation: OPEC+ is a stabilizer (prices and planning) and a backchannel (ongoing bargaining).
 It can align Saudi and Russian interests in ways that periodically diverge from US preferences, reinforcing the “two hubs” reality: Washington may anchor security, but it does not fully control market governance.

-Israel in this network: a security-sensitive tech node
+Israel : a security-sensitive tech node

 Israel is tightly coupled to the US security hub, but it is also economically integrated with China-under a growing security filter.
 China’s Ministry of Foreign Affairs reports $22.7B in China–Israel trade in 2024.